Guild Hall of East Hampton: Education programs

 Guild Hall's founding principle in 1931 was to be a gathering place where an appreciation for the arts would serve "to promote a finer type of citizenship", with educational programs championing a vigorous, growing network of intergenerational artists who would, in turn, extend the legacy of the region as one of the country’s most storied arts colonies.
 Guild Hall offers a variety of educational programs in the visual and performing arts for children aged 5–18.
-The Guild Hall Teen Arts Council (GHTAC) is a newly launched program that offers ten teenagers per year the opportunity to work for Guild Hall as content producers, curators, and programmers.
+The Guild Hall Teen Arts Council (GHTAC) is a program that offers ten teenagers per year the opportunity to work for Guild Hall as content producers, curators, and programmers.
 Modeled after the Walker Art Center's pioneering program, the GHTAC meets bimonthly with a GH coordinator to generate programming for their peers.
 GHTAC members are chosen each semester by an application process and are paid for their work.